RESIDENTS: How to Take Out a Building Permit

 5. Permit Review.
 Once we receive your permit, site plan (if required) and payment, staff will review your permit application.
 We will verify that your project meets our zoning code requirements and follow up with you if your project has any issues (such as not meeting a setback requirement or if your property has a conflicting easement).

 6. Permit Issuance.
 Once staff reviews your permit and confirms that there are no issues, a building permit will be issued.
 We will mail the building permit to the listed address of the property owner on the permit application unless otherwise specified.
+We can send permits to you by email if that is preferred, but you will need to print a copy of it on your own to post in a visible location.
 Your building permit should be posted in a visible location while the project work is happening (such as in a window on the front of your home).

 7. Request Final Inspection.
 A member of our building inspection team will inspect your project to ensure that it was built as described.
 You can request a final inspection using the form below.
 It is the property owner’s responsibility to request a final inspection!
 Failure to request a final inspection may result in open permits associated with your home, which can slow the process of real estate closings when your home sells in the future.
 You will only hear from our office if an issue is found on a final inspection.
 Otherwise, you are good to go!